tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 How many words are in the text above?

 steps:​
 - generate a list of all the words in the text block and the index.
-Don't skip any words and don't write code.
+Don't skip any words but ignore punctuation.
+Don't write code.
 - the word count is the last index + 1.
 - answer the question and begin your answer with <response>.​